Ways to improve cashflow in Canada for small businesses

 2. How does owing money to the CRA affect loan approval?

-Outstanding balances with the Canada Revenue Agency are major red flags for traditional lenders.
+Outstanding balances with the Canada Revenue Agency can raise concerns for traditional lenders and may affect financing options.
 Most banks require CRA accounts to be current, though some alternative lenders may accept structured repayment plans.

 3. What’s better for cash flow: a line of credit or a term loan?